-Funds may impose redemption fees, and/or transfer restrictions, on certain transfers, redemptions or exchanges if assets are held less than the period stated in the fund's prospectus or other disclosure documents.
-For more information, please refer to the fund's prospectus and/or disclosure documents.
+Funds may impose redemption fees and/or transfer restrictions if assets are held for less than the published holding period.
+For more information, see the fund#s prospectus and/or disclosure documents.

 Investment decisions should not be based solely on the performance data contained herein.
-Although data is gathered from reliable sources, the completeness or accuracy of the data cannot be guaranteed.
+Although data is gathered from reliable sources, including but not limited to Morningstar, Inc., the completeness or accuracy of the data shown cannot be guaranteed.